General Speaker Guidelines

 Save the picture you want to use as a JPG or PNG and set compression/quality to medium or high.
 (Avoid saving your pictures as TIF files, especially MAC presentations).

 - AVI, WMV, MPG or MOV are the only acceptable video formats.

-- Save the pictures/ videos used in your presentation separately on USB memory stick-limit size to 1 GB is preferred.
+- Save the pictures/videos used in your presentation separately on the USB memory stick – size limit of 1 GO is preferred.
 In case of problems we can re-insert the original items.

-- In a general manner, be careful to respect author’s rights and person’s anonymity.
+- As general rule be careful to respect author’s rights and persons’ anonymity.

-- Please save your presentation as “.PPTX”, it will guarantee a better compatibility with the system.
+Please save your presentation as “.PPTX” (PowerPoint 2011/2016), it will guarantee a better compatibility with the system.

-- Your PowerPoint version MAC should respect the following conditions:
+When drafting your PowerPoint version MAC we kindly ask you to respect the following conditions:

 - Pictures should be in jpeg, png and not tif or pict.

 - Do not copy and paste images from other applications directly into your slides, but use the “insert image from a file” functionality from PowerPoint (format JPG or PNG).

 - Used fonts should not be specific to MAC OSX.
 Please use Windows fonts (Arial, Calibri, Times New Roman, Symbol…).

 - Check your presentation on a Windows-operated computer before bringing it to the congress.